WPIX: Sports programming

 Since 1999, the station has been the over-the-air broadcast partner of the New York Mets.
 Prior to 1999, the Mets had spent their entire televised history (since 1962) with (W)WOR.
 WPIX, since 2013, has also simulcast some ESPN Monday Night Football telecasts involving the Giants or Jets by arrangement with WABC-TV, the main local rightsholder for the over-the-air simulcasts.
 WPIX has also carried NFL Network Thursday Night Football telecasts involving the Giants or Jets (mostly prior to the NFL's decision to simulcast most Thursday night games on CBS, NBC, or Fox).

 WPIX served as the longtime over-the-air television broadcaster of New York Yankees baseball from 1951 to 1998.
 Mel Allen served as the primary announcer for the broadcasts, Red Barber from 1954 to 1966, Phil Rizzuto from 1957 to 1996, and Bobby Murcer from 1997 to 1998.
 With his "Holy Cow!" catchphrase, Rizzuto became popular especially through the 1970s.
 WPIX lost the broadcast rights for the Yankees to WNYW in 1998, more so the result of regional cable sports networks (in this case, MSG) gaining team broadcast rights, leaving broadcast stations with fewer games to air.
 In 2015, the Yankees returned to WPIX after a 17-year absence, having picked up YES Network's package of over-the-air Yankees broadcasts, replacing WWOR-TV.
 These games co-existed with WPIX's existing Mets broadcasts (produced by SportsNet New York).
 In 2022, these games left WPIX for Amazon Prime Video.

-At various points, WPIX also aired Major League Baseball's New York Giants, the New York Football Giants and New York Jets, professional wrestling from 1984 to 1991 from various companies such as Pro Wrestling USA, AWA All Star Wrestling, UWF, NWA/WCW Worldwide and Pro, GLOW and briefly WWF (now WWE) from late 1998 to early 1999, the NHL's New York Rangers, the MISL's New York Arrows and local college basketball.
-However, it was through its coverage of Yankees baseball that WPIX gained perhaps its greatest fame and identity.
+At various points, WPIX also aired Major League Baseball's New York Giants, the New York Football Giants and New York Jets, the NHL's New York Rangers, the MISL's New York Arrows and local college basketball.

+WPIX also aired professional wrestling from 1984 to 1991 from various companies such as Pro Wrestling USA, AWA All Star Wrestling, UWF, NWA/WCW Worldwide and Pro, GLOW and briefly WWF (now WWE) from late 1998 to early 1999 (during its affiliation with The WB).
+In later years, professional wrestling would return to WPIX by way of WWE's secondary flagship television program SmackDown!, which aired on the station from 2006 to 2008 (as a CW affiliate).

 In March 2017, it was announced that WPIX would air selected New York Cosmos soccer games beginning in the 2017 season.

 In 2021, WPIX aired two Brooklyn Nets playoff games.
 The Nets' usual network, YES, was airing a Yankees game instead.